 This is where we eat most meals, play games, color, work on homework, etc.

-Our TV console is just an antique buffet.
-We removed one of the drawers to accommodate some of the components.
-We used to have a big gas fireplace where the TV is now, but we knocked it out.
+We had a big gas fireplace where the TV is now, but we knocked it out.
 It wasn’t functional or pretty and it really limited the furniture placement.
 I love fireplaces, but this one needed to go.

 The master bedroom is off of the family room.